 Oregon Chainsaw Sharpener – How It Works

 The Powersharp system has three unique parts: a sharpening unit that includes an internal U-shaped grindstone, a special bar made to anchor the sharpener, and a proprietary chain that’s designed to be sharpened on top of the teeth.
 The entire kit costs about $80.
 The bar and sharpener body will last a long time, and a new chain and replacement grindstone comes together as a $35 package.
 You can expect five to fifteen sharpening sessions before the chain is toast.
+I just bought two more Powersharp units, one with a 16″ bar and another with an 18″ bar.

-At the first sign your chain is dull, shut off the engine, hinge open the sharpening unit, then snap it shut around the two anchor holes at the end of the bar.
+At the first sign your chain is dull, shut off the engine, hinge open the yellow sharpening unit, then snap it shut around the two anchor holes at the end of the bar.
 Start your saw up again, then find a stump, large rock or any other solid object and push the spring-loaded nose of the sharpener against it while the engine is revved up.
-This pushing operation slides the U-shaped grindstone into the moving chain as it travels around the tip of the bar, honing the top surfaces of the cutters and restoring pretty decent cutting action.
+This pushing operation slides the U-shaped grindstone into the moving chain as it travels around the tip of the bar, honing the top surfaces of the cutters and restoring quite good cutting action.
 You know it’s working because small sparks can be seen coming out from the bottom of the sharpening unit.
 You won’t find a Powersharp sharpened chain to be quite as effective as a brand new chain, and it’s certainly not as good as chains I sharpen with my electric chainsaw sharpener.
 But it’s still at least as good as what most chainsaw users can achieve with a file.
 Maybe better.

 Want to try Powersharp?
 One way to buy is online.
 Go to Amazon, search for “Powersharp” and you’ll see the full selection of options.
 You’ll need a special chain and sharpener to fit your particular chainsaw.